 All hyper converged solutions must be easy to buy, be simple to control, and have consolidated management.
 All HCI must also make private cloud easy, provide a single vendor for support, provide pay-as-you-go expansion and economics, be easy to plan and scale, and respond rapidly to business demands.
 Different HCI vendors approach these business objectives differently.

 NetApp HCI took an enterprise approach to the current HCI market by separating compute and storage in our architectures.
+This new architecture is what IDC calls disaggregated hyperconverged infrastructure (dHCI).
 No data center or application requires compute and storage at the same rate or ratio.
 NetApp HCI provides flexibility to scale your infrastructure according to what your data center and applications require.
 This predictable performance is based on an HCI industry first: quality of service (QoS) that guarantees minimum performance by application.
 NetApp HCI integrates with hybrid cloud on Amazon Web Services (AWS), Google Cloud, Microsoft Azure, and our proprietary Data Fabric.

 Traditional HCI vendors chose to deliver a shared core architecture that virtualized the storage operating system or integrated it into the hypervisor.
 Running this architecture can consume up to 30% of infrastructure costs, and this approach leads to unpredictable performance at utilization rates of 70% or above.
 Software licenses are charged when applications only need more capacity.
 Traditional HCI also requires dedicated hardware and awareness of the location of customer data to ensure an optimal experience.
 It is simple enough for single application, remote office deployments but quickly escalates into complexity in multiapplication scenarios.